 November 2, 2017: “Algernon Sidney Johnston’s Nationalism: What A South Carolina Novel about Intergalactic Travel, Carnivorous Demons, and Romantic Bonds Tell Us About Early American Union and Disunion,” Carolina Lowcountry and Atlantic World Lecture, Charleston, SC, 2017.

 November 3, 2017: “Theologies of Revolution and Retrenchment: Situating Religion in the Age of Revolutions,” College of Charleston Faculty Workshop, Charleston, SC.

-March 1-4, 2018: “James Branagan’s America(s): Religions, Politics, and Slavery in the Early Republic,” Religion and Politics in Early America, Washington University in St. Louis, MO.
+March 1-4, 2018: “James Branagan’s America(s): Religion, Politics, and Slavery in the Early Republic,” Religion and Politics in Early America, Washington University in St. Louis, MO.

 April 12-14, 2018: “Racializing Regions: Colonizing Louisiana Territory and the Limits of Early American Union,” Organization of American Historians, Sacramento, CA.

 July 26-29, 2018: “Theodore Parker, Joseph Smith, and the Antinomian Challenge to American Democracy,” Transcendentalist Intersections: Literature, Philosophy, and Religion, University of Heidelberg, Germany.